TinyStepper

 Why it helps

 The round plate shape provides a natural frame that makes even simple scribbles look like a finished piece of art, boosting creative confidence.
 Decorating with different materials develops fine motor skills, and choosing what to make practises decision-making.
+The EYFS framework highlights this kind of hands-on work as essential for building the grip and control children need before they can hold a pencil.

 Variations